Successfully baking bread in the Rofco oven

 The Brook Foods test kitchen with the Rofco B40

 Brook Foods are the distributor for this oven.
-I set off to Somerset to find out more about the Rofco in a workshop lead by Adam Pagor of Season Etc. He runs 3 Rofcos in tandem.
+I set off to Somerset to find out more about the Rofco in a workshop lead by Adam Pagor.
+At the time he ran 3 Rofcos in tandem in his bakery.
 Not only could I see how the oven works but more importantly got tips and the chance to ask questions.
 We also had the opportunity to take our own bread to be baked in the oven.
 I was convinced and decided to purchase.

 Some time later with our trusty small trailer in tow we set off to get the Rofco.
 The “stones” were gently placed in the back of the car – boy were they heavy – and the rest in the trailer.
 With a bit of muscle power it was easy to get the oven installed.